 Right from the start of their history, the large Water Cherenkov detectors have been particularly successful in detecting neutrinos from astrophysical sources.
-Back in 1987, Kamiokande detected 11 neutrinos emitted by the famous 1987A supernova (SN) explosion, while in 1998 SK observed, for the first time, flavour oscillations of neutrinos produced in the atmosphere and later in the Sun.
+Back in 1987, Kamiokande detected few neutrinos emitted by the famous 1987A supernova (SN) explosion, while in 1998 SK observed, for the first time, flavour oscillations of neutrinos produced in the atmosphere and in the Sun.
 The former observation opened a new window on neutrino astronomy and other exotic searches such as axion by constraining models describing the SN explosion mechanism, while the later proved the existence of neutrino oscillations predicted about 40 years earlier by Bruno Pontecorvo.
 More recently, new results from the T2K experiment using the muon neutrino beam from the J-PARC accelerator directed towards the SK detector conclusively showed that muon neutrinos transform to electron neutrinos, discovering appearance of new neutrino type in neutrino oscillations.

 As the next-generation Water Cherenkov detector, Hyper-Kamiokande with a fiducial volume 8 times larger than Super-Kamiokande will start data taking by 2027.
-A new Cherenkov detector of 260 kton of water located 295 km down the muon neutrino beam generated by the J-PARC facility will be equipped with 40,000 photosensors, which contain 20-inches photomultipliers (PMTs) with a large quantum efficiency and multi-photomultipliers (mPMTs) that will enhance the detector capabilities.
-Indeed, the main advantage of the mPMTs is their improved timing resolution (from 2.6 ns for the 20-inches PMT to 1.6 ns for the 3-inches ones) allowing a reduction of the dark noise rate and an improvement of the vertex reconstruction especially close to the edge of the fiducial volume and of the PID accuracy.
+A new Cherenkov detector of 260 kton of water located 295 km down the muon neutrino beam generated by the J-PARC facility will be equipped with 20,000 20-inches photomultipliers (PMTs) with a large quantum efficiency.
+In addition, it is planned to install about 5,000 multi photomultipliers (mPMTs) that will enhance the detector capabilities at low energy.
+Indeed, the main advantage of the mPMTs is their improved timing resolution (from 2.6 ns for the 20-inches PMT to 1.6 ns for the 3-inches ones) allowing a reduction of the dark noise rate and an improvement of the spatial reconstruction efficiency.
 The team leader from the University of Tokyo - Dr. Yoshinari Hayato - is responsible within the collaboration for the working group developing PMT electronics and DAQ system.